Jobseeker's Transitional payment

 This payment is available to people who are not cohabiting and whose youngest child is aged between 7 and 13 years inclusive.

 If you were getting JST and stopped for some reason (for example because you found work or started to cohabit), you can requalify if you still satisfy the conditions of the scheme.

-If you are no longer entitled to OFP, and your youngest child is aged 14 years or over, you can apply for the normal Jobseeker’s Allowance.
+If you are no longer entitled to One-Parent Family Payment (OFP) and your youngest child is aged 14 years or over, you can apply for the normal Jobseeker’s Allowance.

 The rules that apply to Jobseeker’s Allowance (JA) and JST are similar.
 The maximum weekly rate of payment is the same.
 The main differences between JA and JST are:

 - You do not have to be available for and genuinely seeking full-time work.
 This is to allow you to meet your caring responsibilities when you have young children.
 There are childcare supports available if you do find work.

 - You can take part in a course of education and get JST (and, if eligible, a student maintenance grant).
 However, you should find out whether or not the Back to Education Allowance is a better option for you in our document on social welfare payments and the student grant.

 - You do not have to be fully unemployed for 4 out of 7 days.
 This means that you could work part-time for 5 days and still receive a payment (subject to the means test).
 This would allow you to work mornings only while your children are in school.

 - You cannot cohabit with another person while you are getting JST.